-One may argue that this problem in the representation of the sublime - to represent an experience that is by definition unique and unrepresentable and to do this by a set of painterly and iconographic conventions that are always in danger of becoming a formula - provides an explanation for two striking features in the development of the Hudson River School: One is the growing interest in narrativization and allegorization in Cole (fig. 9 and figs. pp. 18-20), the other is a move toward the theatrical, sometimes even sensationalist in Church (fig. 8).
+One may argue that this problem in the representation of the sublime - to represent an experience that is by definition unique and unrepresentable and to do this by a set of painterly and iconographic conventions that are always in danger of becoming a formula - provides an explanation for two striking features in the development of the Hudson River School: One is the growing interest in narrativization and allegorization in Cole, the other is a move toward the theatrical, sometimes even sensationalist in Church.
 Already in Niagara, we have a certain degree of sensationalism in terms of subject matter, spectator positioning, and exhibition practices.
 Subsequently, Church, in his relentless search for ever bigger and more remote wonders of the creation, moved toward an extension of this theatrical dimension not only in terms of scale.
 His exhibition practices became increasingly effect-conscious, almost reminiscent of Barnum in their promise to present the wonders of the world.
 In his paintings, the sublime expands no longer spiritually, but horizontally, while the idea of the sublime as a manifestation of an unknown is replaced by that of a yet unknown territory.

-However, what is lost in spiritual transcendence is made up by painterly excess in Church's paintings, an excess that goes in two diametrically opposed directions at once: on the one hand, a spectacular, theatrical mode, and, on the other, a strong element of naturalization toward sheer presence that manifests itself in Church's great emphasis on detail, and anticipates, although still in unprogrammatic fashion, the strong focus on factuality and thingness that we often find in twentieth century American art.
-These highly spectacular "cosmoramas" 25 have shaped our image of American landscape paintings of the Hudson River School and, by implication, of American art of the nineteenth century.
-26 This is true for the United States, but especially so for Europe, where it has become almost habitual to use the flaming sky imagery and the massive naturalism of American landscape painting as key images of American art of the nineteenth century.
-Not only do the catalogue covers of the major exhibitions in Europe illustrate this point, but also major books on nineteenth-century American landscape painting such as Barbara Novak's Nature and Culture, or Angela Miller's The Empire of the Eye (fig. 10).
-The catalogue cover of an exhibition of Hudson River School paintings at the Wadsworth Atheneum in 2003 (fig. 11) seems to depart from this pattern, as some other American publications do as well, which prefer not to show flaming skies but the civilized middle landscape.
+However, what is lost in spiritual transcendence is made up by painterly excess in Church's paintings, an excess that goes in two diametrically opposed directions at once: on the one hand, a spectacular, theatrical mode, and, on the other, a strong element of naturalization toward sheer presence that manifests itself in Church's great emphasis on detail, and anticipates, although still in unprogrammatic fashion, the strong focus on factuality and thingness that we often find in 20th century American art.
+These highly spectacular "cosmoramas" (Christadler 108) have shaped our image of American land-scape paintings of the Hudson River School and, by implication, of American art of the 19th century.
+This is true for the United States, but especially so for Europe, where it has become customary to use the flaming sky imagery and the massive naturalism of American landscape painting as key images of American art of the 19th century.
+Not only do the catalogue covers of the major exhibitions in Europe illustrate this point, but also major books on 19th century American landscape painting such as Barbara Novak's Nature and Culture, or Angela Miller's The Empire of the Eye.
+The catalogue cover of an exhibition of Hudson River School paintings at the Wadsworth Atheneum in 2003 seems to depart from this pattern, as some other American publications do as well, which prefer not to show flaming skies but the civilized middle landscape.
 And yet, when we open the volume and look at the title page inside we are back to flaming skies.